rkomoran/2613-Portfolio/Exploratory/Exploratory1/LibraryOverview.md

 ---
 - For every game, we also need to create a window to display it in.
-In pygame, and many other game libraries where X and Y co-ordinates are involved, we can use this following picture to help us understand how they work
+In pygame, and many other game libraries where X and Y co-ordinates are involved, we can use this following picture to help us understand how they work am particularly excited about the prospect of contributing to developing secure designs or configurations, recommending technical solutions, and developing scripts to automate processes, as outlined in the job descriptio
 	 Our x values grow larger form left - right & our y values grow from top - down [ref](https://coderslegacy.com/python/python-pygame-tutorial/)